anamicaarya/ImageProcessing/ReadMe.md

 - Windows
 - Visual Studio with the C++ Desktop Development workload

+### How It Works

+- **Grayscale**.
+Converts each pixel to a single luminance value and writes it back to the image buffer.
+- **Edge detection**.
+Applies a small convolution kernel to approximate intensity gradients and highlights edges.
+- **BMP handling**. `bmpfile.*` provides simple routines to read and write uncompressed BMP files used by the demo.

 ### Build and Run
 1. Clone the repository.
    ```bash